MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-5.md

 1. The **RestrictRemoteClients** setting in the registry has a value of **2**.
 2. The **Access this computer from network** user right isn't granted to the **Enterprise Domain Controllers** group or the administrator triggering immediate replication.
 3. The **CrashOnAuditFail** setting in the registry of the destination DC has a value of **2**.
-4. There's a time difference between the Key Distribution Center (KDC) used by the destination DC and the source DC that exceeds the maximum time skew that's allowed by Kerberos defined in Default Domain policy.
+4. There's a time difference between the Key Distribution Center (KDC) used by the destination DC and the source DC.
+The source DC exceeds the maximum time skew that's allowed by Kerberos defined in Default Domain policy.
 5. There's an SMB signing mismatch between the source and destination DCs.
 6. There's an **LMCompatiblity** mismatch between the source and destination DCs.
 7. Service principal names are either not registered or not present because of simple replication latency or a replication failure.